amin-babu/Raw-CSS/CSS-Notes/11-FlexBox.md

   5.4 - {align-items: center} = every items will be at the center in the line.
 It follows cross axis

  ### 6. align-content

    *align-content property as like as  justify-content.
 The difference is justify-content works as main axis and align-content works cross axis. everything is same*

+## Flexbox Items Property

+  *Flexbox Items properties are concern about the order, width, and height of child elements*

+  1. order
+  2. flex-grow
+  3. flex-shrink
+  4. flex-basis
+  5. flex - shorthand

+  ## 1. Order

+    *order property's default valus is 0*

+    - Lowest valus's element will the fisrt item of the container
+    - Biggest valus's element will be the last item of the container

+    .one{
+      order: 1; //it will be fist
+    }

+    .two{
+      order: 5; //it will be last
+    }

+  ## 2. flex-grow

+    *flex-grow property distribute the remaining space equaly to fullfill the row*

+    - flex-grow default value is 0
+    - when we set 1 as value, it distributes the remaining spaces to fulfill the row
+    - it increases the fixed width to remove the remaining spacecs to fullfill the row

+  ## 3. flex-shrink

+    *flex-shrink property is the opposite of flex-grow*

+    *it dicreases the fixed width to fullfill the row*

+    *But flex-shrink default value is 1. which is why it decreases the item's width to fullfill the row.
+When we set flex-shrink:0 it will follow the fixed value*

+    *To check the example of flex-shrik - may be I have to use nowrap*

+    div{
+      flex-shrink:0;
+    }

+  ## 4. flex-basis

+    - flex-basis is kind of width and min-width
+    - but min-width doesn't decrease the with case its fixed
+    - flex-basis can decrease the width if necessary

+  ## 5. flex - shorthand

+    - flex: flex-grow flex-shrink flex-basis;
+    - flex: 1 1 200px;